 Web design, in the form of creating online research guides, has become a big part of many librarians’ jobs, but we’re rarely taught how to do it well.
 Most of us learn the nuts and bolts of how to make guides, without learning the principles of how to make them usable — the simple techniques of visual and textual design that can help us create guides that users will understand more easily, and stick around to use.

 At the end of the session, participants should be able to:

 What librarians don’t know — but need to — about web usability

 Easy to use principles of usability that can immediately improve your research guides

 Free resources to share with your librarians and guide authors to better inform your institutional style plans

 Instructor: Jason Puckett

 Jason Puckett is Online Learning Librarian and Associate Professor at Georgia State University Library in Atlanta, Georgia.
-Puckett has an MLIS from Florida State University, is a Library Journal Mover & Shaker, and is the author of the ACRL books Modern Pathfinders: Creating Better Research Guides and Zotero: A Guide for Librarians, Researchers & Educators.
+Puckett has an MLIS from Florida State University and is the author of the ACRL books Modern Pathfinders: Creating Better Research Guides and Zotero: A Guide for Librarians, Researchers & Educators.